 You want to do this before or after getting an offer—but you should know that you’ve passed the interviews.
 Don’t bother asking these questions unless they like you for the position, since you will likely have to meet again or at least have a phone interview.

-If you are interested in articles on how to pass the actual interview, here are some general tips and some for the often overlooked behavioral interview, or if you prefer books—try this one or this one.
+If you are interested in articles on how to pass the actual interview, here are some general tips and some for the often overlooked behavioral interview, or if you prefer books—try this one.

 Ask What Open-Source Contributions the Company Has